 subprocess.call('ls -l')

-This won’t work because subprocess is looking for an executable file called ls -l
+This won’t work because subprocess is looking for an executable file called ls -l, but obviously

 executable and the rest of the items in the list are passed as command line arguments to the